 Assembling the Audit Package the Examiner Expects

 Once the worksheet ties, the close is not finished — the artefact the examiner asks for is a package, not a worksheet alone.
-Wording differs between the major-state commissions, but the real estate trust account state audit package they each request shares the same shape.
+Wording differs by state, but the audit package examiners expect usually has the same shape.
 Six documents go in:

 - The signed reconciliation worksheet, dated, with the variance dispositions in their own column